Bob Willis Trophy Final between Somerset and Essex on Sky Sports Cricket YouTube channel

 That extended Somerset's County Championship drought - the club having now gone 129 years without winning the pennant - amid the disappointment of three runners-up spots in the last four seasons.

-See who comes out on top over the next four days by watching our live YouTube stream of the match by clicking on the video above.
+See who comes out on top by watching our live YouTube stream of the match by clicking on the video above.

 The cricket network has joined forces with Prostate Cancer UK for the final to raise awareness and support for the charity and the significant work it does.